-The HDMI format pulls off a neat trick of simplifying video transfer in your home theater.
+The HDMI format pulls off a neat trick of simplifying video transfer in your home theater (more on HDMI devices like switches in our guide).
 It’s such a reliable and simple standard, in which connecting devices usually “just works” without a hitch, that it’s easy to forget there are some interesting things going on under the hood, like HDMI EDID.

 Extended Display Identification Data (EDID) is a metadata standard that lets display devices like monitors, televisions, and projectors communicate their capabilities to the video source.
 When using HDMI, the EDID from your television tells the video source what the dimensions of the screen are.